 LAND USE MINIMUM

 FLOW/MINUTE

 Single family residential/estate 500

 Single family & Duplex with minimum 750

-Lots of 7,500 sq. ft.
+L ots of 7,500 sq. ft.
 1,500

 Multi-family residential 1,500

 S emi-professional offices 1,500

 Hospital & Schools 2,000

 Business 3,000

 - Sanitary Sewer Regional wastewater treatment plants shall operate with a physical capacity no less than the annual average daily sewage flow.
 Effluent discharged from wastewater treatment plants shall meet all federal, State, and County standards.
 The system shall collectively maintain the capacity to collect and dispose of the average daily per capita sewage system demand for the preceding 5 years.
-The level of service standards for Sanitary Sewer service are established by Policy 2A.2 of the Infrastructure Element. - Schools The City of Sunny Isles Beach shall coordinate new residential development with the future availability of public school facilities1 consistent with the adopted level of service standards for public school concurrency, to ensure the inclusion of those projects necessary to address existing deficiencies in the 5- year schedule of capital improvements, and meet future needs based upon achieving and maintaining the adopted level of service standards throughout the planning period.
+The level of service standards for Sanitary Sewer service are established by Policy 2A.2 of the Infrastructure Element. - Schools The City of Sunny Isles Beach shall coordinate new residential development with the future availability of public school facilities1 consistent with the adopted level of service standards for public school concurrency, to ensure the inclusion of those projects necessary to address existing deficiencies in the 5- year schedule of capital improvements, and meet future

-&lt;sup>1 Level of Service standards for public school facilities apply to those traditional educational facilities, owned responsibility operated by Miami-Dade county Public School, that are required to serve the residential development within their establishment Concurrency Service Area.
+1 Level of Service standards for public school facilities apply to those traditional educational facilities, owned responsibility operated by Miami-Dade county Public School, that are required to serve the residential development within their establishment Concurrency Service Area.
 Level of Service standards do not apply to charter schools.
 However, the actual enrollment (October Full Time Equivalent (FTE)) of both charter and magnet schools as a percent of the total district enrollment will be credited against the impact of development.